An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Application to simulations

 The third required simulation product is the observed CMB map.
 While Agora comes with its own simulated CMB map, which includes properly correlated CMB lensing and various CMB secondary anisotropies, for our present purpose it is more convenient to generate our own CMB map.
 We generate primary CMB from the lensed CMB power spectrum of CAMB.
 We then add kSZ generated according to the binned kSZ model described in Sec. \ref{binned_ksz}, by multiplying the binned radial velocity maps with the binned electron density maps (assuming $\delta_e = \delta_m$) at full resolution and adding all 60 bins up to redshift 3.
 This is the kSZ generated by our simulation volume.
 The real data will include some additional kSZ.
 First, some kSZ will be generated by radial distances below our binning resolution (see \cite{Cayuso_2021}).
 Second, kSZ from higher redshifts including reionization kSZ will also contribute.
 To approximate both of these effects, we add \say{uncorrelated kSZ} to the CMB map, as described in Eq. \eqref{eq:totalcmb}.
 Below we both show results for the simulation kSZ alone, as well as for an added uncorrelated kSZ with the same power spectrum and amplitude as the simulation kSZ.
 We made this choice because high-z kSZ (here $z>3$ including reionization) may have a similar total amplitude as low-z kSZ \cite{Cai:2021hnb,Foreman:2022ves}.

 In our analysis, we consider three different CMB noise levels, as shown in figure \ref{fig:cmbnoises}.
-The CMB-HD noise curve was generated according to \cite{Han_2022}, CMB-S4 noise corresponds to CMB-S4 ultra-deep ILC curve taken from \cite{ilcs4}.
+CMB-S4 noise corresponds to CMB-S4 ultra-deep ILC curve taken from \cite{ilcs4}.
 Finally, the curve named "$1,1$" was generated from the power spectrum $N(l) = N^2_Te^{\frac{l(l+1)\theta^2_{FWHM}}{8\ln 2}}$ with $N_T = 1\ \mu K \mathrm{arcmin}$ and $\theta_{FWHM} = 1\ \mathrm{arcmin}$ (without ILC foreground cleaning) to be comparable to the forecast in \cite{M_nchmeyer_2019}.
+The CMB-HD noise curve was generated according to \cite{Han_2022} by co-adding instrumental noises from the frequency channels of 150 and 90 GHz.
+The level of foregrounds in 150 GHz and 90 GHz, that is left after foreground cleaning, is shown with a blue line in Figure 1 of \cite{Han_2022}.
+We note that it is dominated by the reionization kSZ signal, the influence of which is discussed later in this work.
+The level of CIB foreground that is left is much less than the instrumental noise.
+Whether CMB-HD can reach such low foreground levels (using other frequency channels for foreground cleaning) is currently being investigated by the CMB-HD collaboration.
+In this work, we do not include correlated foreground residuals, which need to be studied in more detail even in the case of the standard quadratic estimator method.
 We show these noise spectra as well as the kSZ from our simulation volume in Fig. \ref{fig:cmbnoises}.